joewa/pyspark-modelica-demo/README.md

 - Optionally compiles the model executable if the structure of the model is dynamically changeable
 - Calls the model executable which drops the simulation results in the (local) temporary directory
 - Reads the simulation results and returns them as a pandas dataframe.
+Finally, the model can be deployed on a ***cluster*** as a conda package for large scale analytics.
+- Build and compile the model once.
+- Create a ***conda*** package.
+- Run the compiled model with different input data, e.g. parameters and/or timeseries.
+- Use it on scale, deploy it on a cluster.
+Change parameters only during runtime.

 ## A simple example
 This is the model of a bouncing ball: